smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

     library, file and source member where the Script Steps may be found.
     When the type is SCRMBR, the list of Script Steps will show the actual records found in this source file member.
-The screen prompts recommend using the LSAM\'s source file DBFCMDSRC to contain script source CL members, since this file is well controlled and supported by the LSAM, but any IBM i source file can be used instead.
+The screen prompts recommend using the LSAM's source file DBFCMDSRC to contain script source CL members, since this file is well controlled and supported by the LSAM, but any IBM i source file can be used instead.
 - **Last maintenance user, timestamp**: Shows the IBM i user profile